Buffers and chain coupler

-Buffers and chain couplers (also known as "buffers and screw", "screw", "screwlink", and "English" couplers) are the de facto UIC standard railway stock coupling used in the EU and UK, and on some surviving former colonial railways, such as in South America and India, on older rolling stock.
+Buffers and chain couplers (or couplings) – also known as "buffers and screw", "screw", and "screwlink" – are the de facto International Union of Railways (UIC) standard railway coupling used in the EU and UK, and on some railways in other parts of the world, such as in South America and India, on older rolling stock.
 Buffers and chain couplers are an assembly of several devices: buffers, hooks and links, or turnbuckle screws.

 On the modern version of the couplers, rail vehicles are mated by manually connecting the end link of one chain which incorporates a turnbuckle screw into the towing hook of the other wagon, drawing together and slightly compressing the buffer pairs, one left and one right on each headstock.
 That limits slack, and lessens shunting shocks in moving trains.
 By contrast, vehicles fitted with the semi-automatic Janney Type E coupler can experience significant jarring during mating and shunting.
-Very early rolling stock had "dummy buffers", which were simple rigid extensions of the frame, but they were improved with the use of enclosed mechanical, then hydraulic, springs to damp possible jarring.
+Very early rolling stock had "dummy buffers", which were simple rigid extensions of the frame, but they were improved with the use of rubber pads behind the buffer face and later by enclosed mechanical, then hydraulic, springs to damp possible jarring.
 Each chain incorporates both a hook and a turnbuckle.

-Characteristics

-The standard type of coupling on railways following the British tradition is the buffer and chain coupling used on the pioneering Planet class locomotive of the Liverpool and Manchester Railway of 1830.
-Those couplings followed earlier plateway or wagonway practice, but were made more regular.

-The buffers and chain coupling is still the standard in European countries, except for the former Soviet Union, where the SA-3 automatic coupler is used.
-Coupling is done by a worker who must climb between the cars, who winds the turnbuckle to the loose position, and then hangs the chain on the hook.
-After that, the turnbuckle handle is stowed on the idle hook to prevent damage to itself, the vehicle, or the brake pipes.
-A dangling chain is only permitted during shunting.
-Disconnected brake pipes must be stowed on dummy connectors, to allow proper operation of the brakes.
-(The picture shows two coupled cars, with a single brake pipe.)